ehsanullah08/WeatherAppTask/README.md

 ### Libraries used in project

-1. Kodein: I have used Kodein library to implement Dependency Injection because it's simple to use as compared to dagger or hilt
+**1. Kodein:** I have used Kodein library to implement Dependency Injection because it's simple to use as compared to dagger or hilt

-2. LiveData: For communication between data and UI
+**2. LiveData:** For communication between data and UI

-3. DataBinding: To bind data with views directly in xml
+**3. DataBinding:** To bind data with views directly in xml

-4. ViewBinding: To reduce boiler plate code of binding resources and prevent null resources exceptions
+**4. ViewBinding:** To reduce boiler plate code of binding resources and prevent null resources exceptions

-5. Retrofit: To make network calls
+**5. Retrofit:** To make network calls

-6. Coroutines: To make Asynchronus network calls
+**6. Coroutines:** To make Asynchronus network calls

-7. Repository: To make code more decoupled while communicating between data and business logic layer
+**7. Repository:** To make code more decoupled while communicating between data and business logic layer